 Submunition – Any munition that, to perform its task, separates from a parent munition (cluster munition).

-Unexploded cluster munitions – Submunitions that have failed to explode as intended, becoming unexploded ordnance.
+Unexploded cluster submunitions – Submunitions that have failed to explode as intended, becoming unexploded ordnance.

-Unexploded ordnance – Unexploded ordnance (UXO) refers to munitions that were designed to explode but for some reason failed to detonate; unexploded submunitions are known as “blinds” or “duds.”
+Unexploded ordnance – Unexploded ordnance (UXO) refers to munitions that were designed to explode but for some reason failed to detonate.

-Victim – The individual directly hit by a mine/ERW explosion, his or her family and community.
+Victim – The individual killed or injured by a mine/ERW explosion (casualty), his or her family, and community.

-Victim assistance – Victim assistance includes, but is not limited to, casualty data collection, emergency and continuing medical care, physical rehabilitation, psychological support and social reintegration, economic reintegration, and laws and public policies to ensure the full and equal integration and participation of survivors, their families and communities in society.
+Victim assistance – Victim assistance includes, but is not limited to, data collection and needs assessment, emergency and continuing medical care, physical rehabilitation, psychological support and social inclusion, economic inclusion, and laws and public policies to ensure the full and equal integration and participation of survivors, their families, and communities in society.